EthicalSource/hippocratic-license/README.md

 ## Adding a Project to the List of Adopters

-## Adding a Project to the List of Adopters

 * Fork the repository.
 * Add a new row to the [adopters.csv](static/adopters.csv) file, with the project name in the first column, and the project URL in the second column.